 Downtown Tokyo is the place to be for lively entertainment, but when it comes time to relax, a change of scenery could be just what you need.
 If you and your partner enjoy the idea of stargazing and having incredible views of Mt.
 Fuji while still being close enough for day trips to Tokyo, then Fujino Kirameki is the place for you.
-Described as a 'glamping ground', here you can experience the natural serenity of camping combined with the comfort you would expect of a honeymoon getaway.
+Described as a 'glamping ground', here you can experience the natural serenity of camping combined with the comfort you would expect of a honeymoon in Tokyo getaway.

 These luxurious cabins include romantic fireplaces, outdoor hot tubs, and private decks with retractable roofs so that you can enjoy the great outdoors in all weather conditions.
 When it comes time to eat, you have the choice of having fully chef-prepared meals sent to your cabin, or simply the prepared ingredients for you to cook on your own outdoor gas grill.